-Over the past 14 years, Robert has played a significant role in the Wisconsin public policy arena.
-Robert is a leading strategist in the Wisconsin progressive movement, and is especially known for developing innovative approaches to promote health care reform.
+Dr. Robert Kraig Executive Director (PhD, University of Wisconsin-Madison; M.A.
+University of Georgia; B.A.
+University of Pittsburgh).
+Over the past 16 years, Robert has played a significant role in the Wisconsin public policy arena.
+Robert is a leading strategist in the Wisconsin progressive movement, and is especially known for developing innovative approaches to strategic communication and issue campaign design and implementation.
 Robert is leading in the development of new progressive communications models which are more effective and fully integrate traditional organizing with earned, social, and new media strategies.
-Robert frequently appears in Wisconsin media.
-He has also appeared on major national media outlets such as Fox News, MSNBC, Al Jazeera, Democracy Now, and many syndicated radio programs, and has been quoted in national newspapers and magazines such as the New York Times, Washington Post, The American Prospect, The Atlantic, and Mother Jones.
+Robert frequently appears in Wisconsin media on health care and economic issues.
+He has also appeared on major national and international media outlets such as Fox News, MSNBC, Al Jazeera, Democracy Now, and many syndicated radio programs, and has been quoted in national newspapers and magazines such as the New York Times, Washington Post, The American Prospect, The Atlantic, and Mother Jones.
+He is also a regular panelist on the local PBS television program International Focus.
+Robert also periodically teaches graduate classes at University of Wisconsin-Milwaukee, most recently teaching a Ph.D Seminar in Spring 2014 (Communications 973: The Rhetorical Turn in American Politics).
 In October of 2011 Robert was one of the recipients of the Citizen Leadership Award from the Campaign for America’s Future.
 In January of 2009 Families USA, the national organization for health care consumers, presented Robert with its "Consumer Health Advocate of the Year Award."
 Also in 2009, the Wisconsin State Assembly gave Robert a special citation for his work in promoting health care reform in Wisconsin.
 In 2007 Kraig shared, with his colleague Matt Brusky, the "Progressive Innovation Award" from the Ballot Initiative Strategy Center.
-He is also a policy expert, authoring eleven reports on various aspects of the health care crisis, and speaking throughout the country on reform legislation.
-Robert earned a Ph.D. at the University of Wisconsin-Madison, holds a B.A. from the University of Pittsburgh, and an M.A. from the University of Georgia.
-He is the author of several major academic articles on American political rhetoric and a well-regarded book, Woodrow Wilson and the Lost World of the Oratorical Statesman (Texas A&M Press).
+He is also a policy expert, authoring fifteen reports.
+Robert is the author of several major academic articles on American political rhetoric and a well-regarded book, Woodrow Wilson and the Lost World of the Oratorical Statesman (Texas A&M Press).
 The book topped a Wall Street Journal list of the five best books on presidential rhetoric.
 From 1999-2005 he was the Wisconsin Political Director for SEIU, where he helped develop and win the passage of several policy innovations which enabled over twelve thousand low- wage workers to form unions.
 He grew up in Oak Park, Illinois, and has lived in Wisconsin since 1989.

-Over the past nine years, Brusky has been working to elect progressive candidates to state and national office.
-Over the past two election cycles, Brusky has played a leading role in devising and leading cutting-edge health care reform electoral strategies.
-In 2007 Brusky shared (with his colleague Robert Kraig) the "Progressive Innovation Award" from the Ballot Initiative Strategy Center.
-In 2004 Brusky won the “Forty Under 40” award from the Milwaukee Business Journal, which recognizes up and coming professionals.
-Brusky came to Citizen Action from Wisconsin League of Conservation Voters, where he was Field Director.
+Matthew Brusky Deputy Director (M.A.
+University of Wisconsin-Milwaukee, B.A.
+Loyola Marymount University).
+Over the past 15 years, Matt has played a leading role in devising and implementing cutting-edge civic engagement strategies that increase voter participation in our democracy.
+Matt also leads in the development and implementation of innovative social media strategies that are integrated into traditional organizing and civic engagement programs.
+Matt hosts Citizen Action's weekly podcast, Battleground Wisconsin, which features the latest progressive news from Wisconsin.
+The 3-year-old podcast has built a statewide audience and produced nearly 200 shows.
+In 2007 Matt shared (with his colleague Robert Kraig) the "Progressive Innovation Award" from the Ballot Initiative Strategy Center.
+In 2004 Matt won the “Forty Under 40” award from the Milwaukee Business Journal, which recognizes up and coming professionals.
+Before Citizen Action, Matt worked for the Wisconsin League of Conservation Voters, where he was Field Director.
 He was the Deputy Political Director for the Service Employees International Union (SEIU) Wisconsin State Council from 2000-2005.
-He was raised in Milwaukee and went to Marquette University High School.
+Matt helped found and lead Milwaukee's Good Jobs and Livable Neighborhoods Coalition which spearheaded historic campaigns to establish job standards for large economic development projects in Milwaukee.
+The organization merged with Citizen Action in 2009.
+Matt was raised in Milwaukee and went to Marquette University High School.

-Anita Johnson, Organizer
+Anita Johnson, Community Organizer (A.D.
+Milwaukee Area Technical College).